Treblesteph/oh-data-source-template/README.md

 ### Python

-For the current version of this template, you will need Python 2.
+For the current version of this template, you will need [Python 2](https://www.python.org/downloads/).
 We are working on an updated version to run on Python 3.

 You will need to ensure that the `python` alias points to Python 2 and not Python 3.
+You can do this by adding this line `alias python=python3` to your `.bashrc` file.

 ### pip

+[pip](https://pypi.python.org/pypi/pip) is a package management system used to install and manage software packages written in Python.
+It is available [here](https://pip.pypa.io/en/stable/installing/).

 ### Virtual environments